Health status of Asian Americans: Community-based participatory research

 To address the deficiencies in Asian American healthcare delivery, national organizations such as the Asian and Pacific Islander American Health Forum (APIAHF) and the Association of Asian Pacific Community Health Organizations (AAPCHO) have taken on community-based participatory research initiatives by connecting with local community partners to increase research and knowledge about historically underrepresented populations.
 Both of these organizations were originally formed to address the lack of Asian American voices on issues that affect the health of their communities.
 AAPCHO and APIAHF work with community health centers in the United States to research and develop data on their patients.
 By working with organizations within the Asian American community, larger organizations have more data on the communities they aim to serve and are therefore better equipped to created informed policy and provide knowledgeable care.

 To better support Asian American health, studies have been done to establish best practices for community-based participatory research.
-One organization engaging in this research is the Center for the Study of Asian American Health (CSAAH) which follows three principles: "(1) creating and sustaining multiple partnerships; (2) promoting equity in partnerships; and (3) commitment to action as well as research".
+One organization engaging in that research is the Center for the Study of Asian American Health (CSAAH), which follows three principles: "(1) creating and sustaining multiple partnerships; (2) promoting equity in partnerships; and (3) commitment to action as well as research."
 Some strategies that CSAAH deployed included working with both health and non-health organizations to address the fact that many Asian Americans seek medical information from non-health centers.
 They have also worked with organizations that represented specific Asian ethnic groups, making an effort to better understand the diversity within a historically homogenized group.